harisawan27/30days-of-30projects/04_number_guessing_game/README.md

 **Functionalities:**

 - Start, pause, and guess the number
-- Try again, and See Number guess attempts
+- Try again, and See the Number of guess attempts

+**App Link:** Check this number-guessing game app at https://day4numberguessinggame.vercel.app/